 These streaming platforms aren’t looking for local hits: they’re looking for global hits, from anywhere.
-It’s not just about making the next Stranger Things, it’s about making the next Money Heist – the Netflix hit from Spain – or the next South Korean juggernaut Squid Game.
+It’s not just about making the next Stranger Things, it’s the next Money Heist – the Netflix hit from Spain – or the next South Korean juggernaut Squid Game.

 A question of quotas

 In 2021, the federal government removed the quota requiring local children’s programming on Australian commercial television.
-This has resulted in a significant decline in the broadcast of children’s content.
+This has resulted in a significant in the broadcast of children’s content.

 This increase by streaming service is yet to fill the shortfall by commercial television.